Capsule vs Pipedrive vs HubSpot: the UK SMB CRM guide (2026)

 CRM software for a UK small business in 2026 is a solved problem at the feature level.
 Every mainstream CRM does pipelines, contacts, deals, email sync, task management.
 The question that actually matters: where does your client data live, and what does the lock-in look like when you want to leave?

-This piece compares the three CRMs UK SMBs most commonly consider — Capsule, Pipedrive, HubSpot — through the lens of EU sovereignty, price-at-scale, and which one I configure for clients at Growth Engine (£195/mo) and above.
+This piece compares the three CRMs UK SMBs most commonly consider, Capsule, Pipedrive, and HubSpot, through the lens of UK/EU-based GDPR-friendly hosting, price-at-scale, and which one I configure for clients as part of a bespoke build and monthly retainer.

 The short version

-- Capsule — UK-based (Manchester), EU-hosted, simplest, free tier for solo + small practices, lowest pricing across the ladder.
+- Capsule is UK-based (Manchester), EU-hosted, simplest, with a free tier for solo and small practices, and the lowest pricing across the ladder.
 The default recommendation for UK SMBs.

-- Pipedrive — Estonian, EU-hosted option, more pipeline-depth features, slightly higher pricing.
+- Pipedrive is Estonian, with an EU-hosted option, more pipeline-depth features, and slightly higher pricing.
 Best when sales pipelines have real complexity.

-- HubSpot — American, US-resident, generous free tier with feature limits, very high cost at scale.
-Strong sovereignty problem for regulated UK SMBs.
+- HubSpot is American, US-resident, with a generous free tier carrying feature limits, and very high cost at scale.
+Strong data-residency problem for regulated UK SMBs.

-If you’re a UK clinic, solicitors firm, school, or accountancy practice, narrow to Capsule or Pipedrive on the EU plan.
+If you are a UK clinic, solicitors firm, school, or accountancy practice, narrow to Capsule or Pipedrive on the EU plan, and read our EU-sovereign stack for UK small businesses for the full data-residency picture.
 HubSpot is not suitable for these verticals if you take data residency seriously.

 The comparison matrix